Supported on: iOS SDK 1.0.61+ · Android SDK 1.0.33+ · Flutter SDK 1.0.3+

 |---|

-When the TTL expires, the SDK will attempt to fetch fresh config on the next access.
-If the fetch fails, the existing cached config continues to be used.
+When the TTL expires, the SDK fetches a fresh config from Firestore on the next access.
+The stale config continues to be used until the fresh config is received.

 Bundled Config